 Florent Chavouet’s brilliant 2009 illustrated book, Tokyo On Foot.
 Florent stayed for 6 months in Tokyo, cycling around the city with a sketchbook and a folding chair, drawing everything from apple stickers to skyscrapers.

 Just like Florent, I found sketching Japan to be one of the most interesting topics to cover.
+However, having had the privilege to explore 6 continents so far, I am working on documenting some of my favourite travel experiences, and researching cultural facets from the places i’ve been.

 My biggest, and most ambitious journey was in 2012, which was also the genesis for this site.
 I took 14 months off work to travel all around the world; starting in Australia, covering South-East Asia, Europe, a long stay in Montreal, Costa Rica and the USA.